Pismo Beach Regional Groundwater Sustainability Project

 Client Profile

-The City of Pismo Beach is a member of the Northern Cities Management Area (NCMA) of the Santa Maria Groundwater Basin in San Luis Obispo County, California.
-There are three major sources of water that supply the NCMA—Lopez Lake (surface water), the State Water Project Coastal Branch (imported water), and groundwater pumping.
-Each source has a defined delivery volume that varies annually.
+The City of Pismo Beach, a member of the Northern Cities Management Area (NCMA) of the Santa Maria Groundwater Basin in San Luis Obispo County, California, needed groundwater sustainability solutions.

 Challenge

-A 2009 NCMA monitoring study revealed that coastal groundwater elevations were below mean sea level (MSL), creating conditions conducive to saltwater intrusion.
-The study also detected water quality measurements that indicated the potential of saltwater intrusion affecting the City of Pismo Beach, Grover Beach, San Luis Obispo, Arroyo Grande, and Oceano.
+The study also detected water quality measurements indicating the potential for saltwater intrusion would affect the cities of Pismo Beach, Grover Beach, San Luis Obispo, Arroyo Grande, and Oceano.

 Geoscience Solution

-Customer results
+Customer Results

-The model enabled NCMA to design a solution and advance the project to the permitting phase.
 The target solution includes injecting advanced-treated recycled water into the groundwater basin to establish a seawater barrier and improve groundwater supply reliability, especially during drought conditions.
 When implemented, the solution is projected to increase groundwater supply by 30 percent while reducing costs.
-It will also promote water independence by reducing reliance on the State Water Project.

 Contact us to learn more about this case study.